mathesar-foundation/mathesar/docs/docs/installation/ubuntu.md

 - Prerequisites
     - Ubuntu 20.04 with at least `60 GB` disk space and `4GB` of RAM.
     - Root privileges
     - A domain name for your Mathesar installation, pointing to your server.
-This is however not a necesity.
+This is however not a necesity, as you can use a IP address as well.

 ### Step one
 First, we need to update the software repository and upgrade all packages using the apt command below.
 SSH to your server and elevate to the `root` user.